terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_subnet_v2.md

 * `service_types` - (Optional) An array of service types used by the subnet.
   Changing this updates the service types for the existing subnet.

+* `segment_id` - (Optional) The segment ID of the subnet.
+This is used to specify which segment the subnet belongs to when using Neutron's routed provider networks.
+Available when neutron segment extension is enabled.

 * `subnetpool_id` - (Optional) The ID of the subnetpool associated with the subnet.

 * `value_specs` - (Optional) Map of additional options.